-A medication abortion can cost up to $750, but it’s often less.
 The cost of the abortion pill can vary depending on the state or health center where you get care and whether you can use health insurance (private or government insurance).
-Your nearest Planned Parenthood health center can give you more information about the cost of the abortion and funds that might be available to help you pay for your abortion.
+A medication abortion can cost up to around $800, but it’s often less.
+The average cost at Planned Parenthood is around $580.
+Your nearest Planned Parenthood health center can give you more information about the cost and funds that might be available to help you pay for your abortion.

 Some things to know: